 Accessible Pedestrian Signals (APS) are devices that provide auditory, visual, and vibrotactile information to pedestrians who are blind or who have low vision, who may also have hearing loss, so they can know when they should begin to cross at a signalized intersection.
 They essentially translate visual pedestrian information to other sensory formats, enabling people with disabilities to navigate cities safely and comfortably.

 Although APS have existed since the 1970s (with some devices dating back even earlier), they were not included in the Manual of Uniform Traffic Devices (MUTCD) until 2000.
 Since then, compounded by an Americans with Disabilities Act requirement for cities to develop “transition plans” to improve access to public spaces, their prevalence in the U.S. has continued to grow.

 A new kind of APS

-The APS that are recommended today–push button-integrated, with locator tones, visual, audible, and vibrotactile indications–are markedly different from the overhead cuckoo-chirp signals found at many signalized crosswalks.
+The APS that are recommended today – push button-integrated, with locator tones, visual, audible, and vibrotactile indications – are markedly different from the overhead cuckoo-chirp signals found at many signalized crosswalks.
 Researchers have found that these two-tone, pedhead-mounted systems frequently lead to incorrect decisions about which street has the walk signal, along with a host of other issues.

 By contrast, modern APS like Polara’s iDS are integrated into the push button station and installed adjacent to the crosswalk they signal.
 These APS provide audible indications (tone and/or speech message) from a speaker within the push button at a much lower volume than the cuckoo-chirp systems.
-They also provide vibrotactile indications, directional arrows, and other features that have been proven to help pedestrians with vision loss navigate crossings safely.
+They also provide vibrotactile indications, directional arrows, and other features that have been proven to help pedestrians with blindness or low vision navigate crossings safely.